KATRIN-Experiment/Kassiopeia/docs/_sources/visualization.rst.txt

 KGeoBag visualization
 ---------------------

-The *KGeoBag* module provides a set of stand-alone visualization tools that are described under :ref:`tools`.
+The *KGeoBag* module provides a set of stand-alone visualization tools that are described under :ref:`tools-label`.
 These are suited to display the simulation geometry and other geometric elements, such as the mesh used for field calculation and/or navigation.